ifyaifya/OG65price-predictor-aimodel-solana/README.md

 Trained on SOL/USDT data from Binance (1-minute candles).

+### Optimization

+We started at 53.5% accuracy.
+To improve, we applied techniques from [xLSTM-TS](https://arxiv.org/abs/2408.12408) (arXiv:2408.12408), a paper that achieved 72.82% on stock trend prediction.

+Key insight: raw price data is noisy.
+The paper uses wavelet denoising.
+We used a simpler approach for on-chain compatibility: **exponential moving average (EMA) smoothing** before feature extraction.
+This filters out micro-fluctuations while preserving the trend signal.

+Result: 53.5% → 59.2% (+5.7%)

 *Is 59.2% good?
 It's better than a coin flip.
 For a 65-byte model running on a blockchain VM, we'll take it.*

 ## On-Chain Stats